 Protect your marketing budget as much as you can by implementing some of the tips above.
 If you do not, rest assured Google will take your money.

 Do not do the tips all in one shot.
 They should take about 1 month to roll out properly.
 Print this article and pick the ones most relevant to your business.

 There may be some situations where you may get stuck, like speeding up your website.
 Sometimes you cannot speed up your website no matter how fast your web server is.
 In that case, contact your web developer.
 If you are not very familiar with Google Ads, hire a Google Ads marketing specialist and send them this list.

 Do not forget to use SE Ranking’s Competitive Analysis tool to see what keywords your competitors are using as well as their ads.
+Also, make sure to use Ranking Checker to monitor any changes in ranking positions for target keywords.
 Having SE Ranking on your side is like having access to your competition’s Google Ads.
 Subscribe today.